 F A Bovill & Co of City Road, London, a preserve manufacturer, was acquired in 1900.

-Sharwood had retired by 1927 and settled in Cape Town, South Africa.
+Sharwood had entered into retirement by 1927, and he settled in Cape Town, South Africa.

 Sharwood died in 1941 and his effects in England were valued at £7,296.

-Cerebos, a British foods company, acquired J A Sharwood in 1962 for £982,047.
-The Offley Works was divested and production was relocated to Greatham, Hartlepool.
+Cerebos, a British foods company, acquired J A Sharwood for £982,047 in 1962.
+The Offley Works were divested and production was relocated to the Cerebos factory in Greatham, Hartlepool.